openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `authorization_pending`: OPTIONAL.
 JSON Boolean.
 In pre-authorized code flow, the Token Request is still pending as the Credential Issuer is waiting for the end user interaction to complete.
 The client SHOULD repeat the Token Request.
 Before each new request, the client MUST wait at least the number of seconds specified by the "interval" response parameter.
 ToDo: clarify boolean.
 * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the client SHOULD wait between polling requests to the token endpoint in pre-authorized code flow.
 If no value is provided, clients MUST use 5 as the default.

-Upon receiving `pre-authorized code`, the Credential Issuer MAY decide to interact with the end-user in the course of the Token Request processing, which might take some time.
+Upon receiving pre-authorized code, the Credential Issuer MAY decide to interact with the end-user in the course of the Token Request processing, which might take some time.
 In such a case, the Credential Issuer SHOULD respond with the error `authorization_pending` and the new return parameter `interval`.

 Below is a non-normative example of a Token Response: